seantwie03/cli_demos/README.md

 ## How to Use

 1. From any Kitty window, press `kitty_mod+n` (e.g., `Cmd+n` on macOS or `Ctrl+Shift+n` on Linux) to start the demo.
 Your current window will become the "Controller" window.
-2. A new window will appear.
-This is the "Presentation" window.
-If your demonstration will take place on a remote server, `ssh` into that server in the Presentation window.
-This could be the first command in your command file, or you can type it by hand.
+2. A new "Presentation" window will appear.
+This is where the section headers, comments, and commands will be sent.
+    - If your demonstration will take place on a remote server, you can `ssh` into that server in the Presentation window.
+This can be accomplished by typing the `ssh` command by hand or having it as the first line in your command file.
 3. Press `F1` to process the first line of your `sample_command_file.sh`.
-    - This will put the first command on your prompt.
-You can then explain the command to your audience and hit [Enter] to execute it.
+    - This will print the first section header or put the first command on your prompt.
+Explain the command to your audience and hit `enter` to execute it.
+    - If your audience asks a question, the terminal is available to type any additional "adhoc" commands as needed.
     - To use a different command file, modify the `CMD_FILE` variable at the top of `kitty-demo.sh`.
-4. Continue pressing `F1` to send the next header or command.
+4. Continue pressing `F1` to send the remaining lines from the command file.

 ## Command File Syntax
 The command file is a simple text file where each line is processed one by one.
+At the top of [kitty-demo.sh](./kitty-demo.sh) is a `CMD_FILE` variable.
+Modify this variable if you want to specify a different command file.

 *   **Headers**: Lines starting with `#^` are treated as section headers.
 The script will display them in a formatted block in the presentation terminal.
 Any subsequent lines starting with a plain `#` are considered part of that header.
     ```